p-gen/ctxopt/ctxopt.rst

 Each option has a set of parameters which must start with a single dash and may appear in the command line.

+In order not to change habits, the double dash notation popularized by the GNU **getopt_long** function for long options is also accepted and automatically and silently converted to notation with a single dash.

 These parameters are not limited to a dash followed by single letter.
 In what follows, I will consider for simplicity that these are the options which are visible in the command line and not one of their parameters.